RubensPJ/RubensPJ/README.md

 # 👋 Hello Visitor!
 I'm Rubens but you can call me Junior!
-I love making things easier with automations and there is no better tools nowadays then our Python (At least for me).
+I love making things easier with automations and software development overall !
- I love Flask and some others like Javascript, CSS and HTML are known to me as well as a bit of Django when needed.

 # 🏋️‍♂️ What Now?
 These days I'm about learning Deep Learning so I can proceed with some personal projects envolving web automations.
-I have some other studies goes such as:
+I have some other studies goes for the future.
-- AI usability on desktop tasks automations;
-- React;

 Oh !
 I'm looking for a job currently as well, so please contact me if you have a challenge 💪.
 My simplified CV -> https://rubenspj.github.io/MyWebCV/